Aidbox/dbt_fhir/README.md

 - ethnicity

 __Diagnosis__
-- todo
+- Work in progress...

 __LabTests__
-- todo
+- Work in progress...

 __Medications__
-- todo
+- Work in progress...

 __Procedures__
-- todo
+- Work in progress...

 __Visits__
-- todo
+- Work in progress...

 ## Tests
 - fhir_date